Rainbow-Dreamer/sf2_loader/README.md

 # volume: the volume effects you want to add to the rendered audio

-# the pan and volume effects are corresponding to the midi CC messages
+# the pan and volume effects are corresponding to the MIDI CC messages

 # length: you can specify the whole length of the rendered audio in seconds (used in case of audio effects)